openvinotoolkit/openvino/docs/notebooks/121-convert-to-openvino-with-output.rst

                             by a comma, for example: [1,3,227,227],[2,4] for a model with two inputs with 4D and 2D shapes.
                             Alternatively, specify shapes with the --input option.
+      --example_input EXAMPLE_INPUT
+                            Sample of model input in original framework.
+For PyTorch it can be torch.Tensor.
+For Tensorflow it can be tf.Tensor or numpy.ndarray.
+For PaddlePaddle it can be Paddle Variable.
       --batch BATCH, -b BATCH
                             Set batch size.
 It applies to 1D or higher dimension inputs.
 The default dimension index for the batch is